 The large group then broke down into smaller groups to discuss how they can deliver the best possible justice to all those who enter the courthouse.
 The overriding theme from the small group discussions was making sure the patron was heard.
 Many ideas were discussed, and excellent points made.
 For example, it is not about needing more money as it does not cost anything additional to simply listen and hear a patron.
 Also, active listening was stressed.

 Listening is an active process.
 It requires shutting out other sounds and being open to what the other person is saying without judgement.
 It is not about finishing the speaker’s sentence for them or helping them find the words.
 Instead, it is about being in the present moment and the listener giving their full attention to the speaker.
 This is not how we typically communicate and therefore why court personnel must try do this with patrons.
 As national recognized meditation teacher, Elesa Commerse says, “This concentrated presence (deep listening) helps us feel valued.”

 Think about what a difference it would make if people left the courthouse feeling listened to and valued.
 It has the potential to increase civility, professionalism, and justice to name a few.
 As the Boone and Winnebago court personnel were asked at the training, ask yourself, “What can be changed in your workday that will improve what you are able to achieve and the justice you deliver to the public?”
 Court patrons like Sally will be glad you did.

-If you are interested in scheduling the Commission’s courthouse professionalism training at your courthouse, please contact Professionalism Counsel, Mark Palmer.
+If you are interested in scheduling the Commission’s courthouse professionalism training at your courthouse, please contact Chief Counsel, Mark Palmer.
 Also, share your thoughts in the comments below about how to make the courthouse easier to access.